Searching ...

 For a Florida median home value of $215,300, that translated to paying $1,914 in property taxes.
 In contrast, the national median tax bill was $2,197.

 Of course, what you’ll truly pay for property tax will vary widely across the state and your location.
-Looking at the average total property tax millage rates in 2021 published by Florida Tax Watch, the highest rates were paid in St. Lucie, Alachua, Broward, and Duval counties.
+Looking at the average total property tax millage rates in 2021 published by Florida Tax Watch, the highest effective rates were paid in St. Lucie, Alachua, Broward, and Duval counties.
 The highest per capita total property tax levies were Monroe ($3,435), Walton ($3,289), and Collier ($3,081) counties.

 The lowest per capita total property taxes were in Union ($335), Holmes ($408), and Jackson ($526).